siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.7.0* (2026-07-23): Introduces the following changes:
+  - Relax the lower bound on the total number of participants *n* from 2 to 1, and extend the edge-case footnote to cover the *n = 1* setup.
+  - Rename *NonceGen*'s optional *thresh_pk* argument to *thresh_pk_xonly* and *DeterministicSign*'s *rand* argument to *aux_rand*, and update the corresponding test vector fields.
+  - Adopt the ChillDKG BIP's distinction between a *participant* (took part in key generation) and a *signer* (takes part in this signing session).
+  - Rename the disruptive signer terminology to malicious signer, and fix minor inconsistencies in the BIP text.
 - *0.6.0* (2026-06-09): Expand test vectors to cover multiple (t, n) configurations (1-of-3, 2-of-3, 3-of-3, and 3-of-5) instead of the single 2-of-3 setup.
 - *0.5.2* (2026-06-03): Make *aggothernonce* an optional argument in *DeterministicSign*, allowing a sole signer in a *1-of-n* setup to sign without aggregating other signers' nonces.
 - *0.5.1* (2026-06-02): Add a footnote explaining why the signer identifiers are sorted when deriving the nonce coefficient *b*, which prevents a secret share recovery attack in *DeterministicSign*.